ravigurram8/rgdeploy/README.md

 | Param 4     | Subnet Id of the subnet in which to launch the Research Gateway EC2 instance                     |
 | Param 5     | The Key Pair to use for launching the EC2 Instance                                               |
 | Param 6     | (Optional) The URL at which the Research Gateway will be accessed. e.g. https://myrg.example.com |
-- Create your first user as follows

 ## Creating the first user
 - Connect to the EC2 instance using SSH or the SSM Session Manager from the AWS Console
 - Run the following command

-  curl --location --request POST 'http://<application_url>/user/signup' --header 'token: <add_token_here>' --header 'Content-Type: application/json' --data-raw '{"first_name": "<Add first name>", "last_name":"<Add last name>", "email":"<Add email>", "password":"<Add temp password>", "level": 2 }
+  curl --location --request POST 'http://<application_url>/user/signup' --header 'token: <add_token_here>' --header 'Content-Type: application/json' --data-raw '{"first_name": "Add first name", "last_name": "Add last name", "email": "Add email", "password": "Add temp password", "level": 2 }